wendellpiez/XMLjellysandwich/docs/index.md

 ## Update Sep 2022

-See a new NIST project newly underway at https://pages.nist.gov/xslt-blender (for the demo) or github.com/usnistgov/xslt-blender (for the repository).
-XSLT 1.0!
-(Party like it's 1999.)
+Students of XSLT may be interested in a NIST project newly underway, [XSLT Blender](https://pages.nist.gov/xslt-blender) (for the demo, with link to repository).
+XSLT 1.0 still punching above its weight.

 ### Rights